 A huge WWII sea mine was spotted at a West Sussex beach yesterday.
 The weapon was reported to the Police and subsequently identified as a German aerial mine.

-What type of WWII sea mine was it?
+What type of WWII sea mine was found?

 The weapon in question appears to have been an air-delivered LMB magnetic influence mine.
 It would have weighed approximately 2,116 lbs (960 kg), 1,554 lbs of which is high explosive charge, a huge warhead.